kangwei01/dsa-mod-planning-chatbot/pipeline_overview.md

 Four LangChain tools wrap the client methods and expose LLM-friendly schemas:

 1. **`nusmods_module_overview`** — Fetches module metadata for general inquiries.
+   The payload now omits the verbose `semesterData` block to keep responses lightweight; when semester-specific schedules are required the agent calls the dedicated timetable tool instead.
 2. **`nusmods_module_prerequisites`** — Focuses on prerequisite and fulfilment
    relationships for eligibility checking.
 3. **`nusmods_module_timetable`** — Returns semester-level timetable structures